Cruising the Spanish Virgin Islands

 Note: Chase calls to the SVI are not logistically possible.
 Should you have a mechanical failure you would be asked to venture back to ST Thomas’ west end so that an IYC team member can assist you.

-The British Virgin Islands remain strictly off limits.
+Please note: The British Virgin Islands remain strictly off limits.